kutaloweb/mern/readme.md

 </p>

-MERN is an extended [Hashnode's](http://mern.io) scaffolding tool which makes it easy to build universal apps using Mongo, Express, React and NodeJS.
+MERN is an extended [Hashnode's](https://github.com/Hashnode/mern-starter) scaffolding tool which makes it easy to build universal apps using Mongo, Express, React and NodeJS.
 It minimises the setup time and gets you up to speed using proven technologies.

-Try it out here: https://mern.kutaloweb.rocks

 ## Getting Started